faaheem13/tp/docs/DeveloperGuide.md

    1. Test case: `select 10` (There are less than 10 classes)
       Expected: No class is selected.
 Error details shown in the status message.

+### Removing a class
+1. Removing a class
+   1. Prerequisites: At least one class must have been created.
+You may use `view` to see all current classes (Note: It is not compulsory to use `view`, as long as you know the index, you can `rm` your desired class)

+   1. Test case: `rm 0`
+      Expected: No class is removed.
+Error details shown in the status message.
+The filepa Test case: `rm 1` (At least one class exists)
+      Expected: The first class by index is selected.
+The filepath current file (in the bottom left corner) will be changed to `.\No class selected!`.
+(Note: Even if another class is selected, when any class is deleted, the .json file will be closed and the filepath will be displayed as `.\No class selected!`.

 ### Deleting a person

 1. Deleting a person while persons are being shown

    1. Prerequisites: At least one person shown in the interface.
 You may `select` a class, `find` a person, `add` a person or use `list` to see all persons in a class (note: `list` is automatically called when you `select` a class, so if the selected class has at least one person in it, they will show up in the interface).

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.
+   1. Test case: `delete 1` (no class selected)
+      Expected: Interface prompts you to `select` a class first

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.